The National Arts and Cultural Education Awards

 These awards are all about celebrating the incredible, passionate people – teachers, teaching artists and creative practitioners, youth and social workers, health and wellbeing specialists and community volunteers – who are working to improve young lives by breaking down barriers to engagement with arts and culture.

-Sponsorship opportunities for the NACE Awards 2026 are now open!
+Partnership opportunities for the NACE Awards 2026 are available

 To be in a room with so many people who are committed to serving children and young people’s lives and improving their experiences through creativity was an absolute honour.